laukstein/ajax-seo/README.md

 ### Installation

  -  Use Apache settings from content/httpd.conf
+ -  Use PHP settings from content/php.ini or uncomment php_flag, php_value from .htaccess
  -  Add your MySQL settings in content/connect.php
  -  Run content/ajax-seo.sql SQL queries on your database (through phpMyAdmin)